 120/240V 30A (L14-30R) receptacle

-As it features a twist-lock L14-30R receptacle, the DXGNR6500 is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.
+As the DXGNR6500 holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

 Portability